tobermory/faultHandling-cortex-m/README.md

 s.psr 21000000
 ```

-The dump can then 'exported' from the microcontroller for fault dump
+The dump can then be 'exported' from the microcontroller for fault dump
 analysis.
 Fault dump creation is done here.
 The export step is
 environment-specific, so is added by the application developer.